Persecution of the WTM for

 To briefly summarise what happened, Jeremy Griffith’s first book Free: The End Of The Human Condition was published in 1988 and by the early 1990s a vicious campaign of persecution, vilification and misrepresentation was underway against him, those supporting his work and the WORLD TRANSFORMATION MOVEMENT (formerly the Foundation for Humanity’s Adulthood).
 In 1995 this campaign went public with a defamatory television program and a defamatory Sydney Morning Herald newspaper feature article about us, published by Australia’s two biggest, left wing (dogmatic, pseudo-idealistic, ‘let’s pretend there’s no human condition and the world should just be ideal’, dishonest) media organisations, the Australian Broadcasting Corporation (ABC) and Fairfax Media respectively.
 Produced by a minister of the Uniting Church, both these publications sought to stigmatise the WTM as a dangerous anti-social organisation and Jeremy as its deluded, megalomaniac leader.
 Ultimately, both publications were completely discredited by a series of official rulings and public apologies (summarised below) culminating in a 2010 New South Wales Court of Appeal judgment that overturned an earlier ruling in a lower court which had found that Jeremy’s work was of ‘such a poor standard that it has no support at all from the scientific community’.
 The Court of Appeal found that the lower court did ‘not adequately consider’ ‘the nature and scale of its subject matter’, in particular ‘that the work was a grand narrative explanation from a holistic approach, involving teleological elements’.

-This ruling was highly significant because it recognised that Jeremy’s work is real, albeit heretical, ‘teleological’ science, and not the mindless dogma that characterises mind-controlling sects, which was how the defamatory publications sought to portray Jeremy’s work.
+This ruling was highly significant because it recognised that Jeremy’s work is real, albeit heretical, ‘teleological’ science, and not the mindless dogma that characterises mind-controlling sects or cults, which was how the defamatory publications sought to portray Jeremy’s work.
 What everyone in the WTM is responding to is knowledge, understanding, accountable explanation—brain food, the very opposite of brain anaesthetic.
 Science literally means ‘knowledge’, coming from the Latin word scientia which means ‘knowledge’ (Encyclopedia World Dictionary), and the whole purpose of the human journey, and the purpose of its vehicle for inquiry, which is science, is to replace mindless dogma, superstition and mysticism with mindful understanding, ultimately with understanding of ourselves, understanding of the human condition no less.
 To accuse us of being involved in mindlessness was an absolute reverse-of-the-truth lie.

 In fact, the real problem was precisely that we were daring to address the historically forbidden subject of the human condition—that we were daring to think, and think very deeply, not not think.
 Indeed, the three judges in the Court of Appeal, led by Justice David Hodgson, recognised that the real problem was the confronting nature of Jeremy’s work when they unanimously found that important submissions ‘were not adequately considered by the primary judge’, including that the work can make ‘those who take the trouble to grapple with it uncomfortable’ because it ‘involves reflections on subject-matter including the purpose of human existence which may, of its nature, cause an adverse reaction as it touches upon issues which some would regard as threatening to their ideals, values or even world views’!
 As Tim Macartney-Snape explained in the nationwide, prominent, page 7, full-page newspaper after our major court victory, it was an extremely hard-won and an incalculably precious victory against those who wanted to destroy us for daring to address the issue of the human condition—the one issue that had to be addressed and solved for there to be a future for the human race.